devankitmishra/rotichapati/README.md

 # RotiChapati

 **RotiChapati** is a full-stack food delivery application designed as a CRUD eCommerce platform.
 This app allows users to browse, filter food items, place orders, manage their cart, and complete online payments through a payment gateway.
-The project is currently under construction, with the frontend being 80% complete.
+The project is currently under construction.

 ## Features (Planned)
 - Browse and filter food items